theupdateframework/taps/tap8.md

 ## Interoperability with Fulcio TAP

-TAP 8 can be used with the Fulcio identities proposed in the Fulcio TAP.
+TAP 8 can be used with the Fulcio identities proposed in [TAP 18](https://github.com/theupdateframework/taps/blob/master/tap18.md).
-To do so, the `sigstore-oidc` keytype may be used in the rotate file as a KEY.
+To do so, the `sigstore-oidc` keytype may be used in the rotate file as a KEY and this keytype may also be used to sign the rotate file.
 Using this extension, TAP 8 can be used to rotate Fulcio identities as well as other key types.

 The interaction between the Fulcio TAP and this TAP may impact the security